tristanapgar/BowlingGame/README.md

 This project was a duo project with co-developer Jacob Noel to construct a single-player 2D Bowling Game that capsulates an arcade-style experience with real-life bowling elements.

+HOW TO DOWNLOAD AND PLAY:

+1. Go to lib folder and Download BowlingApplication.jar

+2. Go to terminal and run (with java installed) java -jar BowlingApplication.jar

 PROJECT INCLUDES:

 ** Interactive Bowling Ball Sprite **